kaanbahtiyar/kaanbahtiyar.github.io/_publications/2026_EccComp_ASMEJMSE.md

 citation: "Bahtiyar, K., & Sencer, B. (2026).
 Data-driven adaptive compensation of tool eccentricity in milling via machine tool feed drives.
 ASME Journal of Manufacturing Science and Engineering, submitted."
 pubtype: journal
 project: tool-eccentricity-compensation
 status: submitted
 ---

-Journal submission based on the tool eccentricity compensation in milling project (project page is available [here](/projects/tool-eccentricity-compensation/)).
+Journal article submitted to the *ASME Journal of Manufacturing Science and Engineering*, based on the [tool eccentricity compensation in milling](/projects/tool-eccentricity-compensation/) project.